Environmental Risk Management

 2. Describe the organisation’s processes for managing climate-related risks.

-• The Board will periodically review the existing enterprise risk management policy to ensure that environmental and climate-related risks are being appropriately captured and assessed to manage potential and actual impacts of environmental risk.
+• The Board will periodically review the existing enterprise risk management policy to ensure that environmental and climate-related risks are appropriately captured and addressed.

-• AA REIT acknowledges that achieving our sustainability goals will require building sustainability capabilities across our organisation.
-Consequently, we have initiated training and development programs to enhance the environmental and climate-related risk expertise of our employees and Board members.
+• AA REIT conducts training and development programs to enhance the environmental and climate-related risk expertise of our employees and Board members.

 Metrics and Targets